grafana/jslib.k6.io/README.md

 # jslib.k6.io

-Remote utility JS libs for k6 scripts.
+[jslib.k6.io](http://jslib.k6.io), hosted utility libs for k6 scripts.

+To make life a little easier during development make sure that the following are installed:
+* node:lts
+* yarn >= 1.13.0

 ## Installing new package via npm and automagically adding it to libs